South Dublin (UK Parliament constituency): Boundaries

 and so much of the parishes of Donnybrook, St. Catherine's and St. Peter's, and the townland of Cherry Orchard, in the parish of St. Nicholas Without, as is comprised in the barony of Uppercross.

 This constituency comprised the south-eastern part of County Dublin, as a strip along the coast south of the city of Dublin to the county boundary.
-The constituency was bounded by the city of Dublin to the north, North Dublin to the west, East Wicklow to the south and the sea to the east.
 It included Dalkey, Kingstown, Blackrock, Stillorgan, Glencullen.

+A Boundary Commission in 1917 recommended an increase in the representation of County Dublin from two seats to four seats.
+Under the Redistribution of Seats (Ireland) Act 1918, the parliamentary representation of the administrative county was increased from two to four divisions.
+South Dublin was extended to the west, with the creation of two new divisions of Pembroke and Rathmines.

 From 1918 to 1922, South Dublin was defined as:

 the part of the rural district of Rathdown No. 1 which is not contained in the Pembroke Division and the urban districts of Blackrock, Dalkey, Killiney and Ballybrack, and Kingstown.

-History

-Prior to the 1885 general election, the county was the undivided two-member County Dublin constituency.
-Under the Redistribution of Seats Act 1885, the county was divided into two single-member divisions of North Dublin and South Dublin.
-Under the Redistribution of Seats (Ireland) Act 1918, the parliamentary representation of the administrative county was increased from two to four divisions.
-South Dublin was extended to the west, with the creation of two new divisions of Pembroke and Rathmines.